 Indoor plants are a gorgeous way to add some color to your home.
-However we all know Odie sometimes has a habit of eating things he’s not supposed to.
-So, how do you decorate your apartment with greenery while keeping a safe environment for your dog or cat?
+However, we all know Odie sometimes has a habit of eating things he’s not supposed to.
+So, how do you decorate your apartment with greenery and blossoms while keeping a safe environment for your dog or cat?

-We’ve put together a list of beautiful house plants that will still give you place that “wow” factor without compromising your pet’s safety.
+We’ve put together a list of beautiful pet-friendly houseplants that will still give you place that “wow” factor without compromising your pet’s safety.
+And the best part is many of these pet-friendly houseplants can be found at your local greenhouse or garden center!

 #1 Areca Palm

 If you love the look of big, beautiful plants in design magazines, you can still get the bold look with the Areca palm.
-It’s a fantastic looking plant that is not only non-toxic to dogs and cats but one of the top purifying plants.
+It’s a fantastic looking plant that can give your home a tropical feel and is one of the top purifying plants.
+And the best part?
+This is not only one of the best dog-friendly houseplants, but it’s also a great cat-friendly houseplant!

 #2 Dwarf Banana

 Another dramatic statement tree for your home or apartment is the Dwarf Musa Banana plant or the Dwarf Cavendish.
-They can grow to about 6 feet tall and thrive in warm, low-humidity conditions with a lot of light.
+This pet-friendly houseplant can grow to about 6 feet tall and thrive in warm, low-humidity conditions with a lot of light.
 While they are non-toxic to animals, their leaves can easily rip so try to discourage pets from gnawing on them.

 #3 Spider Plant